 Two-week induction: For non-law students, this includes a compulsory introduction to the law of England and Wales which must be completed before commencing your first modules.

 - Compliance and Regulation

-- Research Methods Training (continues into Term 2)
+- Research Methods Training (sessions throughout Terms 1 and 2)

 You may then choose one of the Compliance and Regulation approved modules: